Synobsys/synobsys.github.io/standards/12-REST-API-conventions.md

 Use HTTP verbs to operate on the collections and elements.

-* Primair resource- and not action-oriented (such as SOAP/RPC)
+* Primary resource- and not action-oriented (such as SOAP/RPC)
 * Avoid verbs in the API: that's what the standard operations are for
 * Client needs to implement more logic
 * The starting point is two base URLs per resource: collection and object